 Effective August 24, 2012, all individuals who have independent responsibility for proposing, conducting, or reporting the results of University PHS- or NSF-funded research must be in compliance with this Policy and related University policies and guidelines applicable to PHS- or NSF-funded research.
+Effective December 20, 2021, DOE-funded research is subject to this Policy and must comply with related University policies and guidelines applicable to DOE-funded research.

-The President, in consultation with the VPRGS, shall determine the timing of implementation of the annual reporting requirement under Section III, Part A of this Policy for covered individuals to whom the foregoing paragraph does not apply.
+The President, in consultation with the VPRI, shall determine the timing of implementation of the annual reporting requirement under Section III, Part A of this Policy for covered individuals to whom the foregoing paragraph does not apply.
 Such individuals shall comply with the disclosure requirements set forth in the Faculty Conflicts of Interest Policy approved by the Board of Trustees on April 13, 2006 until the President has determined that the disclosure requirements set forth in this revised Policy are applicable to them, which shall be no later than January 1, 2015.

 (See Frequently Asked Questions)

-[1] In amplification and not in limitation of the foregoing, a conflict of interest exists if a faculty member’s financial interests (or other opportunities for tangible personal benefit) directly and significantly affect the design, conduct, or reporting of the results of research or other sponsored projects.
+[1] In amplification and not in limitation of the foregoing, a COI exists if a faculty member’s financial interests (or other opportunities for tangible personal benefit) directly and significantly affect the design, conduct, or reporting of the results of research or other sponsored projects.

 [2] For purposes of this Policy, the individuals described in Section II (Applicability) will generally be referred to as “Faculty” or “Faculty Members,” although the term encompasses, and the Policy applies to, all individuals described in Section II.

-[3] For a more detailed description of this Policy’s application to individuals involved in University research and other sponsored projects, refer to the Faculty Conflict of Interest Handbook.
+[3] For a more detailed description of this Policy’s application to individuals involved in University research and other sponsored projects, refer to Frequently Asked Questions on the CDM website.

-[4] A “significant financial interest” is defined in the Faculty Conflict of Interest Handbook.
+[4] Significant Financial Interest is defined on the CDM website.

 [5] For purposes of this Policy, references to a faculty member’s “unit administrators” include the relevant department chair, dean, and/or separately reporting director.

-[6] This thirty-day period may be extended by the FCOIO upon the written request of the VPRGS.
+[6] The DCDM may extend the thirty-day period upon the written request of the ORRS AVP or the VPRI.

-Appendix: Role, Appointment, and Evaluation of the Faculty Conflict of Interest Officer (FCOIO)
+Appendix: Role of the Director of Conflict Disclosures and Management (DCDM)

-Role of the FCOIO A. Serves as an information resource to faculty and administrators on defining and addressing conflicts of interest, as defined in the Policy.
-B. Prepares an institutional procedure to be used in establishing conflict reporting mechanisms.
-C. Convenes the Conflict Review Committee (CRC) and serves, ex officio, as a non-voting member.
-D. In consultation with relevant administrators and appropriate faculty committees, arranges preparation of a handbook incorporating a list of frequently asked questions explaining and interpreting the Policy.
+Role of the DCDM 1.
+Serves as an information resource to faculty and administrators on defining and addressing conflicts of interest, as defined in the Policy.
+2. Prepares an institutional procedure to be used in establishing conflict reporting mechanisms.
+3. Convenes the Conflict Review Committee (CRC) and serves, ex officio, as a non-voting member.
+4. In consultation with relevant administrators and appropriate faculty committees, arranges preparation of materials to assist with explaining and interpreting the Policy.

-Appointment of the FCOIO A. The FCOIO shall be appointed by the Vice President for Research and Graduate Studies (VPRGS) after consultation with representatives of the University Committee on Graduate Studies (UCGS) and University Committee on Faculty Affairs (UCFA).
-The FCOIO shall serve at the pleasure of the VPRGS.
-B. The FCOIO shall report to the VPRGS.
-The FCOIO shall keep the Provost and President informed about the implementation of this Policy and about educational and other activities of his/her office.
-C. Should the FCOIO recuse himself/herself from FCOIO duties with regard to a particular conflict of interest, the VPRGS shall appoint a substitute after consultation with the chairperson of the Academic Subcommittee of the UCGS.
+5. The DCDM shall report to the ORRS AVP.
+The DCDM shall keep the Provost, ORRS AVP, and VPRI informed about the implementation of this Policy and about educational and other activities of the CDM Office as necessary.
+6. Should the DCDM recuse themself from DCDM duties with regard to a particular conflict of interest, the ORRS AVP shall appoint a substitute after consultation with the VPRI.

-Evaluation of FCOIO The VPRGS shall evaluate the performance of the FCOIO at intervals not to exceed five years pursuant to criteria established by the President, Provost, and VPRGS in consultation with the UCGS.
-The VPRGS shall submit the results of this evaluation to the President, the Provost, and the UCGS.